xiaohan2012/daily-reading/week-plans/nov-28.md

 - [ ] `affected-nodes(G, e)`: list of affected nodes because of edge addition, related to ICDE 2017 paper (without change core number and change the `O` linked list) (1.5h)
    - `find-nc`: together with `affected-nodes`, return the nc id that the affected nodes should move to
    - test case

+## frog

+- fixed the graph construction
+- the other direction still to be proved

+## wilson's algorithm

+december/sampling-steiner-tree-using-cycle-popping.md

+next step:

+- explain it clearly to Cigdem
+- document it formally